Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 NetHunt CRM

-NetHunt CRM is another example of a CRM designed to work directly inside your inbox.
-With their Gmail add-on, you’re able to handle all your CRM tasks.
-That means you can manage sales processes, automate workflows, collaborate on deals, and run email campaigns without leaving Gmail.
+NetHunt CRM is another Google CRM tool that’s designed to work directly inside your Gmail inbox.
+With their Gmail add-on, you can handle CRM tasks—like managing your sales processes, automating workflows, collaborating on deals, and running email campaigns—without leaving the Gmail app.

 NetHunt also supports multi-channel communication, which lets you track and reply to customer interactions from Gmail, WhatsApp, LinkedIn, Instagram, and more.